TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### %MACRO - Macro Definition

 The `%MACRO` directive defines a **macro**, a piece of text that the assembler will replace (**expand**) on every line where the text is present.
 The text that a macro replaces can also be referred to as the macro's **name**.
 There are two distinct types of macro: **single-line** macros and **multi-line** macros.
 Both are defined with the `%MACRO` directive.
 Single-line macros replace portions of text *within* a line, whereas multi-line macros replace an entire line with multiple new lines of AssEmbly code.
 Macros only take effect on lines after the one where they are defined, and they can be overwritten to change the replacement text by defining a new macro with the same name as a previous one.
+Single-line and multi-line macros with the same name cannot exist simultaneously, and defining a new single-line macro with the same name as an existing multi-line macro or vice versa will result in the existing macro being replaced.

 Macro names can contain almost any character, with the exception of opening and closing brackets (`(` and `)`).
 They are case sensitive, and macros with the same name but different capitalisations can exist simultaneously.
 Almost all lines are subject to macro expansion, with the automatic exception of lines that start with `%MACRO` or `%DELMACRO` before macro expansion begins.
 You can also manually exclude any line from being processed for macros, as explained in the section on disabling macro expansion.